pandarik/project3/README.md

 ## How to setup and run the Flask powered API backend and HTML Javascript frontend Visualization:
 Data Setup:
  - PostgreSQL Database is created in pgAdmin, with the database being named "Project_3".
  - A table named "Vacation_Rental_DT" is used to hold data that was generated from web-scraping.
 This table is created using the SQL script found in file "SQL Table Create.sql".
 Afterwhich this table is populated by importing the scrapped data found in file "Data\vacation_rental.csv".
+   Note that during this file import proceedure ... on the "Options" tab of the "Import/Export data" dialog ... a single blank space character must be entered as the defined value to be used for "NULL Strings" setup.
  - A table named "property" is used by the Flask application, and it requires additional SQL setup.
 The SQL script used to transform the "Vacation_Rental_DT" table into the final "Properties_DT" table is found within section 1. of the file "flask_api_server_and_web_visualization\Flask_App_Setup_Notes.txt".
 Run this block of SQL script to generate and populate an intermediate "cleaned_properties" table, and then the final "property" table.

 Python Environment Setup:
  - The python runtime environment used to run the Flask application must have the following 3 python modules loaded:
     1.) flask,  2.) flask-sqlalchemy,  3.) psycopg2
     ( psycopg2 is used "under the hood" by sqlalchemy to connect to the PostgreSQL database )

+Database Credential used within Flask App
+ - Database "Connection String" Credential is defined on line number 8, of the "flask_application.py" file.
+   Line number 7 shows a "template" of the PostgrSQL database connection string being used ... and will help in the placement of any necessary modified value(s).

 Run the Flask App
  - The Flask API web server backend is started using the following command ...